 Carol of Simply … Gluten Free also shared her Bean & Veggie Chili, a vegetarian dish with a secret ingredient.
 All of us were trying to guess the ingredient, and some came close, but nobody got it exactly right.
 LOL We all loved the addition of the avocado slices.

-Naomi of Straight Into Bed Cakefree and Dried and, of course, the founder/”mother” of Go Ahead Honey, It’s Gluten Free! whipped out her seasoned 8-inch cast iron skillet and made a Courgette (Zucchini) Tortilla.
+Naomi of Straight Into Bed Cakefree and Dried (unfortunately, this site is now a membership only site) and, of course, the founder/”mother” of Go Ahead Honey, It’s Gluten Free! whipped out her seasoned 8-inch cast iron skillet and made a Courgette (Zucchini) Tortilla.
 Later, as we ate and made sounds of approval, she explained how to properly “season” a cast iron skillet and why using one is beneficial.
 Some of us joked that we might need another demonstration on the merits of cast iron cooking.
 Naomi chuckled, but little did we know that she’d later oblige our request.

 While the others cooked on multiple-burner stoves, to satisfy the carnivores in the group (Mr. GFE and a few others), Mr. GFE and I grilled a Lovely London Broil.
 I also had a pot of artichokes steaming and by this time potatoes, corn on the cob, and Vidalia onions were baking in the coals and, in fact, almost ready.

 After dinner, Naomi pulled another cast iron skillet out of her camping supplies, this one 6 inches in diameter.
 We all looked on with delight as she made a Hazelnut and Apple Pudding Cake.
 We grabbed spoons and had small exquisite tastes once the cake cooled enough.
 But the children were clamoring for S’mores again in the background (uh, some of those children looked pretty old!
 LOL), so we asked her to save the rest for Sunday’s breakfast.